jhumelsine/jhumelsine.github.io/_posts/2024-11-06-abstraction-cohesion.md

 Its abstraction supports different sets of instances consistently.
 See what I mean about this being a difficult pattern as the first one in the GoF.

-It's not quite as confusing as it sounds at first blush, but it requires some thought before one reaches clarity.
+It's not quite as confusing as it sounds at first blush, but it requires some thought before one reaches understanding.
 I'll layer in the concepts a few at a time.

 Let’s start with the __Abstract Factory__ interface that's needed for the `Launcher`/`Projectile` pair. `WeaponsSystem` is the __Abstract Factory__ in this example.
 It declares two methods that virtually create a `Launcher` and a `Projectile`.
 That is, these two methods declare an abstract contract to create references for these abstractions, but they don't create the concrete instances themselves.